HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Google Fonts now includes instructions to `preconnect` to both the fonts.gstatic.com origin and fonts.googleapis.com, which is usually good practice to offset the impact of these late discovered resources.

+To learn more about the state of third parties, check out the [Third Parties](./third-parties) chapter.

 ## Native lazy-loading

 Lazy-loading refers to the technique to defer downloading a resource—in this case an image or iframe—until it is needed or visible within the viewport.
 Native lazy-loading refers to the ability to specify this in the HTML with a `loading="lazy"` attribute, rather than having to use a JavaScript library to handle this.
 Native image and iframe lazy-loading have been standardized in 2019 and since then their adoption—especially for images—has grown exponentially.